How Legal Concepts Of Contributory And Gross Negligence May Affect Your Injury Case

 Personal injury claims in North Carolina are governed by specific statutes and legal tort concepts, some dating back decades or even centuries.
 Understanding these matters can help you as you maneuver through the personal injury litigation process.
-Based on our 29 years of practice, Hensley Cloninger, P.C. explains such complex doctrines as simple negligence, gross negligence, contributory negligence and comparative negligence, and how these concepts affect your case.
+Based on over 30 years of practice, Hensley Cloninger, P.C., explains such complex doctrines as simple negligence, gross negligence, contributory negligence and comparative negligence, and how these concepts affect your case.

 Under the comparative negligence concept, the plaintiff’s fault does not completely bar recovery of compensation.
 Instead, the amount of damages is reduced by the percentage of blame attributed to the plaintiff.
 Therefore, a damages award of $100,000 would be reduced by $5,000 if the plaintiff is found to be five percent at fault for the accident.

 Culpability is typically determined by negligence, which means the defendant fell below a recognized standard of care.
 For example, to prevail on a medical malpractice claim, the patient must prove that the doctor acted in a manner inconsistent with the accepted standard of care that a similarly situated medical professional would have provided.
 That is, an oncologist who initially failed to detect breast cancer might be found liable for negligent medical care.

 As opposed to simple negligence, gross negligence refers to the total disregard for the safety of human life and health.
 For instance, a corporation that knowingly sells deli meat to consumers after discovering listeria contamination might be accused of gross negligence.

 Learn About Laws That Shed Light On Your Personal Injury Matter